 - Rose tree fertilizer in spring will make the blooming even more dense and abundant.

-- Mulch at the foot of the dog rose tree will inhibit weed growth and will keep the ground cool.
+- Again, mulch at the foot of the dog rose tree will inhibit weed growth and will keep the ground cool.

-- Removing wilted flowers regularly will spur appearance of new flowers.
+- Removing wilted flowers regularly will spur appearance of new flowers until late fall.